liljaschopka/finalProject2/README.md

 - You can run it by running LibraryApplication
 - You can run it with maven
-- You can run it by running the command `source runjar.cmd`
+- You can run it by running the command `source runjar.cmd` (this runs the jar file)

 Maven: